Wi-Fi 6 is the newest generation of Wi-Fi. It operates on the 2.4 and 5 GHz channels.

 Wi-Fi 6e = an extension of Wi-Fi 6 operates on 2.4, 5 and now 6 GHz

 The true benefits of Wi-Fi 6 have less to do with speed than they do with capacity.
 Wi-Fi 6 processes 9.6 Gbps as opposed to Wi-Fi 5 at only 3.5 Gbps.
 However, those are theoretical numbers users are unlikely to reach in real-world applications; rather, they are in the aggregate.
 Instead, the real benefit is that 9.6 Gbps can be split up across massive networks with numerous connected devices, increasing speed for each device.
 As more and more devices are added to home and business networks, Wi-Fi 6 solves the very real problem of network congestion, maintaining high speeds even as more devices connect.

 Two key technologies allow Wi-Fi 6 to operate efficiently: MU-MIMO and OFDMA.

 MU-MIMO stands for “multi-user, multiple input, multiple output."
 It allows a router to communicate with multiple devices simultaneously instead of one after another.
 Wi-Fi 6 routers can currently communicate with up to eight devices at the same time.

 OFDMA stands for “orthogonal frequency division multiple access.”
 It takes MU-MIMO a step further by allowing one transmission to deliver data to multiple devices at once.
 The two technologies complement each other.
 OFDMA splits a channel into sub-channels while MU-MIMO uses those sub-channels to send and receive data.

 Wi-Fi 6 also uses a feature called Target Wake Time (TWT) to conserve energy and increase battery life.
-It also uses the latest security protocol called WPA3, which makes it harder for hackers to crack password and renders some data useless even if they do success in breaking in.
+It also uses the latest security protocol called WPA3, which makes it harder for hackers to crack password and renders some data useless even if they do succeed in breaking in.